Lightstreamer/Lightstreamer-example-Chat-client-javascript/README.md

 <!-- END DESCRIPTION lightstreamer-example-chat-client-javascript -->

 ## Install
-If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps.
+If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps:
 * As prerequisite, the [Basic Chat Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Chat-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Download this project.
 * Get the `lightstreamer.js` file from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and put it in the `src/js` folder.
-Alternatively you can build a `lightstreamer.js` file from the [online generator](http://www.lightstreamer.com/distros/Lightstreamer_Allegro-Presto-Vivace_5_1_1_Colosseo_20130305/Lightstreamer/DOCS-SDKs/sdk_client_javascript/tools/generator.html).
+Alternatively, you can build a `lightstreamer.js` file from the [online generator](http://www.lightstreamer.com/distros/Lightstreamer_Allegro-Presto-Vivace_5_1_1_Colosseo_20130305/Lightstreamer/DOCS-SDKs/sdk_client_javascript/tools/generator.html).
-   In that case be sure to include the LightstreamerClient, Subscription, DynaGrid, and StatusWidget modules and to use the "Use AMD" version.
+   In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, and StatusWidget modules and to use the "Use AMD" version.
 *  Get the `require.js` file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/js` folder.
 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
-If you choose the former, please note that in the `<LS_HOME>/pages/demos/` folder there may be already a `ChatDemo` folder.
-If this is not your case please create the folders `<LS_HOME>/pages/demos/ChatDemo` and copy here the contents of the `/src` folder of this project.
+If you choose the former, please note that in the `<LS_HOME>/pages/demos/` folder, there may be already a `ChatDemo` folder.
+If this is not your case, please create the folders `<LS_HOME>/pages/demos/ChatDemo` and copy here the contents of the `/src` folder of this project.
-The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters and this client are launched on the same machine.
-If you need to targeting a different Lightstreamer server please search in `js/lsClient.js` this line:<BR/> `var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"CHAT");`<BR/> and change it accordingly.
+The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters, and this client are launched on the same machine.
+If you need to target a different Lightstreamer server, please search in `js/lsClient.js` this line:<BR/> `var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"CHAT");`<BR/> and change it accordingly.
 * Open your browser and point it to: [http://localhost:8080/demos/ChatDemo/](http://localhost:8080/demos/ChatDemo/)

 ## See Also